datacraft-dsc/DEPs/7/README.md

 - The storage API must provide a simple interface to asset content via standard web protocols (HTTP / HTTPS)
 - The storage API must support any type of asset content
+- The storage API must allow content to be addressed by asset ID
 - The storage API must integrate with relevant authentication and authorisation mechanisms

 ## Endpoints